 Setting the tax treatment per country

 To apply the new tax code to a specific country, in the Configuration menu click on the Countries button.
 Scroll down until you find the country and double click on it.
-Select the Cross Border VAT applies tick box, and then set the appropriate tax code for Sales, Carriage and Other income.
+Set the appropriate tax code for Sales, Carriage and Other income.